All Episodes

 They didn't do it.

-They kind of wasted their time to be honest.
+They kind of wasted their time, to be honest.

 They screwed up.

-It was a it was everybody should have started all the way back over.
+Everybody should have started all the way back over.

 Yeah.